soflyy/wpai-yoast-add-on/readme.txt

 * Update SEO settings for existing posts, pages, or custom post types already published on your site.

-* Compatible with all other Data Captain Import add-ons.
+* Compatible with all other Data Captain Import Add-Ons.

 * Complete support - configure all available SEO settings for your posts, including social media images.